MicrosoftDocs/cpp-docs/docs/mfc/reference/cdaoquerydefinfo-structure.md

 The querydef is an object of class [CDaoQueryDef](../../mfc/reference/cdaoquerydef-class.md).
 The references to Primary, Secondary, and All above indicate how the information is returned by the [GetQueryDefInfo](../../mfc/reference/cdaodatabase-class.md#getquerydefinfo) member function in class `CDaoDatabase`.

 Information retrieved by the [CDaoDatabase::GetQueryDefInfo](../../mfc/reference/cdaodatabase-class.md#getquerydefinfo) member function is stored in a `CDaoQueryDefInfo` structure.
 Call `GetQueryDefInfo` for the database object in whose QueryDefs collection the querydef object is stored. `CDaoQueryDefInfo` also defines a `Dump` member function in debug builds.
 You can use `Dump` to dump the contents of a `CDaoQueryDefInfo` object.
-Class `CDaoDatabase` also supplies member functions for directly accessing all of the properties returned in a `CDaoQueryDefInfo` object, so you will probably seldom need to call `GetQueryDefInfo`.
+Class `CDaoDatabase` also supplies member functions for directly accessing all of the properties returned in a `CDaoQueryDefInfo` object, so you'll probably seldom need to call `GetQueryDefInfo`.

-When you append a new field or parameter object to the Fields or Parameters collection of a querydef object, an exception is thrown if the underlying database does not support the data type specified for the new object.
+When you append a new field or parameter object to the Fields or Parameters collection of a querydef object, an exception is thrown if the underlying database doesn't support the data type specified for the new object.

 The date and time settings are derived from the computer on which the querydef was created or last updated.
 In a multiuser environment, users should get these settings directly from the file server using the **net time** command to avoid discrepancies in the DateCreated and LastUpdated property settings.